shhossain/computer_science/Number System/readme.md

 | 10      | 1010   |

 ## Octal Number System
+Octal Numbers have eight digits, 0, 1, 2, 3, 4, 5, 6, and 7.
+The main advantage of using octal numbers is that they uses less digits than decimal numbers.
+Octal numbers are used in Unix and Linux operating systems.

 | Decimal | Octal |
 |---------|-------|
 | 0       | 0     |